-Typically recommended to done once a month.
+Cleaning the door gaskets is recommended to be performed once a month.
 While the cleaning is being done you should also check for cracking and tearing of the seal to help prevent frost buildup.
 If you do happen to notice frost this should be cleaned off and corrected.
-It means that warm air is getting into the unit which can cause compressor stress and can possibly affect stored samples.
+Frost build up means that warm air is getting into the unit.
+This can cause compressor stress and can possibly affect stored samples.

 Removing Ice Buildup:

-Routine preventative maintenance is crucial to keeping your unit at peak performance so that the samples stored within the unit stay viable.
+Routine preventative maintenance is crucial to keeping your unit at peak performance stored samples stay viable.
 Besides routine maintenance and cleaning, here are some other tips to keep your samples safe are:

 - Keeping your unit full: a full unit has better temperature uniformity

-- Organization of your samples: Knowing where samples are and being able to finding them quickly can cut down on how long the door is open thus cutting down on room temperature air infiltrating your unit.
+- Organization of your samples: Knowing where samples are before you open the door.
+This will allow you to find your samples quickly.
+Getting in and our of the freezer quickly will cut down significantly on room temperature air infiltrating your unit.

 - Having a data monitoring system that has alarms: Alarms on these systems can be programmed to your specified needs and can alert you when maintenance necessary.

-Operator maintenance that should be performed can typically be found in the owner’s manual or sometimes within the terms of the manufacturer’s warranty, these documents should be consulted before any user maintenance is performed.
+Operator maintenance that should be performed can typically be found in the owner’s manual or within the terms of the manufacturer’s warranty.
+These documents should be consulted before any user maintenance is performed.
 For more information contact us today.